ilyasfoo/fullstack-challenge/README.md

 Submission
 -------------
-Create a publicly hosted git repository and send the link to us
+Create a publicly hosted git repository with your source code and send the link to us